MicrosoftDocs/azure-docs/articles/event-grid/monitor-virtual-machine-changes-event-grid-logic-app.md

 before running automated workflows to perform tasks - without you writing code.

-For example, here are some events that publishers can send o subscribers through the Azure Event Grid service:
+For example, here are some events that publishers can send to subscribers through the Azure Event Grid service:

 * Create, read, update, or delete a resource.
 For example, you can monitor changes that might